bukazoltan/tawhoo-discord-bot/README.md

 ## Description

+The bot's messages are in Hungarian.
 The project is using a mongodb backend, where the tawhoo cards are stored.

 ## Acknowledgments